AltanDH/3005FP/README.txt

 ERD.pdf:
 1NF - Satisfied because all the attributes store single atomic values.
 2NF - Satisfied because all "primary key -> nonprime attribute" relations are fully functionally dependent.
 Additionally, in the case of a table  having a composite primary key, there are no nonprime attributes that depend on only part of that key, thus we avoid having partial dependency.
-Note that this is possible for our Reports relationship Table as long as we respect its corresponding assumption mentioned in the "Assumptions" section at the top of the README.
+Note that this is possible for our Reports relationship table as long as we respect its corresponding assumption mentioned in the "Assumptions" section at the top of the README.
 3NF - Satisfied because no nonprime attribute depends on another nonprime attribute; all nonprime attributes depend directly on the primary key.
 In other words, there is no relation such that X -> Z and Z -> Y hold, where Z is a nonprime attribute (no transitive relationships).

 DML.sql:
 - Populates the Tables with starting data.